Smoothing Meets Perturbation: Unified and Tight Analysis for Nonconvex-Concave Minimax Optimization: Main Results

 Before presenting our main iteration‐complexity theorems, we introduce two preliminaries that facilitate our subsequent analysis.
 First, in \cref{def:initial_gap} we formalize the initial gap for each algorithmic family, namely, \emph{Perturbed GDA}, \emph{Smoothed GDA} and \emph{Perturbed Smoothed GDA}.
-Second, we specify the step‐size conditions which ensure the validity of the basic descent estimates.
-These technical bounds are provided for completeness and can be safely skipped on a first reading.
+Second, we specify the step‐size conditions which ensure basic descent estimates (See \cref{sec:framework} for details).
+These technical bounds are provided for completeness and can be safely skipped in a first reading.

 \begin{definition}[Initial gaps] We define two initial gaps, i.e., $\Delta_{\Psi_1}$ and $\Delta_{\Psi_2}$ as below: \begin{enumerate}[label=(\roman*)] \item The first gap is defined as